vibha1019/vibha_mandayam/_posts/2025-01-11-student_panel_reflection.md

   - Always be proactive and look out for ways to grow your career even in high school

-![Proof I was at the Panel!]({{ site.baseurl }}/images/panel_proof.png)
+![Proof I was at the Panel!]({{ site.baseurl }}/images/panel_proof.png) (Sorry the picture is blurry, but I think you know I was there)
 ---

 ### **Notes from the Panel**